aws-samples/voteapp/aws/servicemesh/README.md

 ## Applying the Lattice configurations

+### Update the AWS CLI

+If you haven't updated your AWS CLI for the latest service mesh model, run the following command from this directory:

+    $ aws configure add-model --service-name lattice --service-model file://aws-cli-model.json

+### Update environment

 You will need environment variables to be set.
 It is recommended that you create a shell script to export the following variables and then source it into your shell: